How to Dissolve an LLC in Ohio? (Step-By-Step Dissolution)

 If you are the owner of an Ohio LLC and have decided that it is time to dissolve the company, you will need to take the necessary steps.

-Steps to Dissolving an Ohio LLC
+6 Steps to Dissolve an LLC in Ohio

 Unlike other states, Ohio does not have a specific requirement for how much time must pass before creditors can no longer make claims against dissolved LLCs and corporations.

 However, it is recommended to wait until at least 60 days after notice has been sent to third parties (as recommended by the Ohio Secretary of State).

 When sending the notice to the creditors, make sure to include your full business name, mailing address, and the effective date of the dissolution.

 Step 3: File Final Tax Returns and Obtain Tax Clearance

 Close all LLC accounts, including sales tax, withholding tax, and corporation franchise tax by filing the final sales tax return and other required forms with the Department of Taxation.

 Any outstanding tax obligations or fees must also be paid in full to obtain a tax clearance before the LLC can be considered dissolved.

 File Form 1065 with the Internal Revenue Service and check the "final return" box.
 Minimum business taxes must be paid in full to obtain tax clearance.